Paubox/paubox-node/README.md

 ```

 ### Getting Paubox API Credentials

-You can [sign-up for an account here](https://www.paubox.com/solutions/email-api).
+You will need to have a Paubox account.
+You can [sign up here](https://www.paubox.com/join/see-pricing?unit=messages).

 Once you have an account, follow the instructions on the Rest API dashboard to verify domain ownership and generate API credentials.

 ### Configuring API Credentials